lintool/guide/ura.md

 Along the way, feel free to improve the documentation, for example, clarify a confusing point.
 When you're done, [send a PR and add to the replication log](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md#replication-log).

-## Different Paths
+## Choose Your Path

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I present ugrads who want to work with me two character class options: data wrangler or muppet trainer.
+Most want to be the latter these days.</p>&mdash; Jimmy Lin (@lintool) <a href="https://twitter.com/lintool/status/1387051481841373201?ref_src=twsrc%5Etfw">April 27, 2021</a></blockquote>

-After the initial screen, you might be interested in different types of research that my students and I work on:
+After the initial screen, you can choose from two character classes:

-+ [PyGaggle](http://pygaggle.ai/): Neural rankers on top of Pyserini.
-+ [Hedwig](https://github.com/castorini/hedwig): Document classification using neural networks.
-+ [DeeBERT](https://github.com/castorini/DeeBERT): Efficiency issues in transformer-based models, or how do I make inference go vroom!
-+ If you're more interested in the data engineering or systems-building side of my work, the next steps might be to play with [Solr](https://github.com/castorini/anserini/blob/master/docs/solrini.md) and [Elasticsearch](https://github.com/castorini/anserini/blob/master/docs/elastirini.md) integrations with Anserini.
++ **Muppet trainer.** You want to train neural networks, and in this specific context, you want to work on neural text ranking, QA, etc. If this is you, then take a look at [PyGaggle](http://pygaggle.ai/) as the next step.
++ **Data wrangler.** You want to work on systems-y and infrastructure related issues, e.g., scaling search systems (including neural inference) and munging large datasets with Spark.
+If this is you, then take a look at [Solr](https://github.com/castorini/anserini/blob/master/docs/solrini.md) and [Elasticsearch](https://github.com/castorini/anserini/blob/master/docs/elastirini.md) integrations with Anserini.

+Sorry, "full-stack developer" is not an option here.
+Neither are hybrids, at least to start off.

 You can get a sense of how active each research project is by looking at the recent commits, issues, etc.
 Typically, I'll pass you off to one of my graduate students who's leading the project you're interested in, to serve as a mentor.